VelAl/next.js-issue-tracker/README.md

 ## License

 This project is licensed under the MIT License.
+It is a training project created as part of the Next.js Fundamentals, v4 course on Frontend Masters: https://frontendmasters.com/courses/next-js-v4/.